-Estate Litigation Lawyers Advising Clients On Family Law Act Claims In Estate Disputes
+Estate Litigation Lawyers Advising Clients on Family Law Act Claims in Estate Disputes

-Married spouses will typically consider one another in their estate planning and will make provisions for one another in their wills and other important legal documents.
+Married spouses will typically consider one another in their estate planning and make provisions for one another in their wills and other important legal documents.
 Following the death of their husband or wife, a surviving spouse has two choices:

 - They can take what their spouse provided for them in the will; or

 - They can elect to file a claim against the spouse’s estate for an equalization payment under the Family Law Act.
 These claims can also be made in situations where a spouse dies without a valid will.

 Each of these options has significant consequences for both the estate, the surviving spouse, and any other beneficiaries.
 Both testators (i.e., those writing a will) and their spouses need to understand their rights and how they can best plan for the future by minimizing risk and maximizing benefits to the surviving spouse and any other beneficiaries.
 These consequences are also important for those considering a second marriage and those whose next relationship will result in a blended family.

 At Sweatman Law Firm, our team of experienced lawyers has assisted countless clients in managing their estates.
 Our founder and Managing Partner, Jasmine Sweatman, has more than two decades of extensive experience in estate law, including complex estate planning, the creation of trusts, and the estate Society of Upper Canada.
 She leads a team of accomplished lawyers who each have a record of excellence in their respective practice areas.

 Making a Claim under the Family Law Act